Research Misconduct

 - The investigation committee must be appointed within thirty (30) calendar days of decision by the DO that an investigation is warranted.
 The DO may extend this time for good cause.

-- Members of the Investigation Committee investigation committee shall have no conflicts of interest with the respondent or other parties to the case in question, and shall, together possess the necessary expertise to enable them to evaluate authoritatively the relevant evidence of the alleged research misconduct and to conduct an investigation.
-A member of the Research Integrity Standing Committee (RISC) may serve as investigation committee Chair.To the extent practicable, a majority of the members of the Investigation Committee shall be from the same campus as the respondent.
-The DO shall designate a chair of the committee, who shall be a tenured member of the University faculty.
-Where the respondent is a member of the faculty, all appointees to the Investigation Committee shall be tenured faculty.
+- Members of the investigation committee shall have no conflicts of interest with the respondent or other parties to the case in question and shall together possess the necessary expertise to enable them to evaluate authoritatively the relevant evidence of the alleged research misconduct and to conduct an investigation.
+A member of the Research Integrity Standing Committee (RISC) may serve as investigation committee Chair.
+Where the respondent is a member of the faculty, a majority of the investigation committee members shall be tenured or tenure-track faculty.

 - Interviewing each respondent, complainant, and any other available person who has been reasonably identified as having information regarding any relevant aspects of the investigation, including witnesses identified by the respondent;